Capitoline Museum Tickets

 About Capitoline Museum

-• Palazzo dei Conservatori - This palace is a treasure trove of classical sculptures and includes the famous statue of Marcus Aurelius on horseback.
+• Palazzo dei Conservatori - The palace is a treasure trove of classical sculptures and includes the famous statue of Marcus Aurelius on horseback.
 The grandeur of the equestrian statue captures the essence of Roman imperial power.
+The museum is also home to the Capitoline She-Wolf, a symbol of Rome's legendary foundation story, and shows the she-wolf nurturing the twin brothers, Romulus and Remus.

 Famous Pieces At The Museums